-In order to perform TLS with the PAC authentication server as defined in [RST PACM], the E-DVA MUST possess the CableLabs Service Provider Root CA certificate.
+In order to perform authentication for secure configuration, the E-DVA MUST possess the CableLabs Service Provider Root CA certificate.
 This certificate is installed into each E-DVA at the time of manufacture or with a secure software download as specified in [SEC1.5] and MUST NOT be updated by the provisioning server.

-8.2 NAT/Firewall Traversal
+8.3 NAT/Firewall Traversal